Shamina + Robert Coming Soon!

 Open House Events

-At Charron Gardner Events we are a minority and women's owned business based in Brooklyn, New York.
+At Charron Gardner Events we are a minority and women's owned business servicing New Jersey, New York, Washington D.C.
 We are happy to assist in the following areas:

 African American Weddings, Caribbean Weddings,

 Corporate Event Planning, Destination Planning, Event Planning & Design, Hotel Accommodations,